-- Any information you have included as part of your comment including any supporting documentation such as reports or photographs
+- any information you have included as part of your comment including any supporting documentation such as reports or photograph

 Planning legislation requires that where there is a publicity requirement, we take into account any representations that are made when determining the application and advise people who have commented on the application of the outcome and any subsequent appeal

 The legal basis for using this information is contained in planning related legislation including but not restricted to:

 - The Planning Act 1990